 If it’s a first-person narrative there is unlikely to be a problem.
 You probably had a clear vision of this character narrating when you first had the idea for the book.
 With a third-person narrative you have more options open to you.
 We rarely use the God-like overview of Victorian novelists now.
 The viewpoint usually narrows down to one specific character, with only a partial view of what is going on.
 Should it be the chief protagonist?
 A lesser character who can bear witness to these events, as in Wuthering Heights?
 Another option is to alternate between two protagonists.
 This can allow us to know more of the plot than would otherwise be the case.

 It is important to get inside the mindset of this focal character.
 Use only synonyms that would occur naturally to him or her.
 You wouldn’t use “blue as cigarette smoke” in a novel set in the Dark Ages.
 I groan when I read “manicured lawns” from a character who has not the slightest interest in hand care.
-(Why would they make that analogy, even subconsciously?)
+Even if you’re writing for children, these things matter – Why make that analogy, even subconsciously?

 You can have fun, too, with the unreliable narrator.
 I wrote Blacksmith’s Telling in the Morgan le Fay sequence from the point of view of a Dark Age pagan Cumbrian smith.
 He is antagonistic to the central character, Morgan, but the reader is invited, subtly, I hope, not to trust everything he says.